 Supplies and Materials

-To make a similar blanket you will need polar fleece (or other material of your choice), binding tape or material to make binding, suitable thread in a coordinating colour, cutting tools, and a sewing machine.
-Bindings can be fully hand sewn, but it would be a very long sewing project!
-Everything can be measured and cut with scissors, but a rotary cutter, matt, and straight edges are handy if you have them.
+To make a similar blanket you will need polar fleece (or other material of your choice), binding tape or material to make binding, suitable thread in a coordinating colour, cutting tools, and a sewing machine (affiliate link).
+Bindings can be hand sewn into place, but that’s a long sewing project instead of a quick craft.
+Everything can be measured and then cut with scissors, but a rotary cutter, matt, and straight edges are handy if you have them.
 An iron and ironing board (with pressing cloth if needed) are also recommended, if your chosen fabrics allow.
-Fusible tape is also optional.
+Fusible tape is also optional if you’d like a little help with positioning the binding for sewing.

 - Fleece fabric